gudasoft/git-quick/README.md

 ## Known problems

-On new unsaved file - it asks you to save it, instead of closing it.
+On a new unsaved file - it asks you to save it, instead of closing it.